icarogabryel/dept-portfolio-auction/README.md

    sudo apt install redis-server -y
    ```

-4. Make sure Redis is running (Automatically starts on installation, but you can start it manually if needed):
+4. Run the installation script:

    ```bash
-    redis-server
-    ```

-5. Run the installation script:

-   ```bash
    source scripts/install_dev.sh
    ```

-6. Create a superuser for admin access:
+5. Create a superuser for admin access:

    ```bash
    cd backend
    python3 manage.py createsuperuser
    ```

-7. Start the development servers:
+6. Start the development servers:
     Open two terminal tabs.

-    In the first terminal, start the Django development server:
+    In the first terminal, make sure Redis is running (Automatically starts on installation, but you can start it manually if needed):

     ```bash
+    redis-server
+    ```

+    In the second terminal, start the Django development server:

+    ```bash
     cd backend
     python3 manage.py runserver
     ```

-    In the second terminal, start the React development server:
+    In the third terminal, start the React development server:

     ```bash
     cd frontend
     npm run dev
     ```

+## Repository Structure

 ## ToDo List